varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

   VCL_Log:key
     Output value set by std.log("key:value") in VCL.

-  VSL:tag or VSL:tag[field]
+  VSL:tag[field]
     The value of the VSL entry for the given tag.
-If field is specified, only the selected part is shown.
+The field will, if present, treat the log record as a white space separated list of fields, and only the nth part of the record will be matched against.
+Fields start counting at 1.
 Defaults to '-' when the tag is not seen, or when the field is out of bounds.
-If a tag appears several times in a single transaction, only the first occurrence is used.
+If a tag appears multiple times in a single transaction, the first occurrence is used.

 SIGNALS
 =======